msveshnikov/allchat/README.md

 -   Markdown formatting
 -   Edit your messages with response regeneration
 -   Python Code Run
+-   PDF export of all chats
 -   Mobile friendly, PWA, Android app, etc
 -   Ability to provide own API key
 -   Web Tools (for Gemini & Claude) - weather, stocks, email send, Telegram, web search, etc
 -   Please ask for more features in Discussions or here https://discord.com/invite/JTk2fHtv

-## Connect model to world with Web Tools
+## Connect model to world with Web Tools (switch on WebTools option)

 -   Instantly run Python code: Just ask AI to write your code and let Python Code Run take care of execution.
 You can even create pictures or graphs - simply instruct AI to save them to a file.
 Just say _Create a python program which will draw house and clouds and save to disk_
 -   Effortlessly fetch real-time data: Easily access important information such as weather updates, stock prices, and the latest news - _just ask Whats weather in my country?_